Rent payment by the tenant

 FYI

-a clause in the lease may provide that the tenant will carry out the work in return for a rent reduction.
+A clause in the lease may provide that the tenant will carry out the work in return for a rent reduction.

-Annual review under lease
+Annual review of rent during lease

 Warning